Frankenjoy123/share-vip/README.md

 ### Usage

-Install node.js and open your commander , and simply type one of the following message in your commander.
+Install node.js and open your commander , and simply type one of the following messages in your commander.

 ```
 vip thunder